Pennsylvania casinos rolling out online gambling

 Nevada, New Jersey and Delaware are the only other states where online casino gambling is legal.

-Parx Casino in suburban Philadelphia, Penn National's Hollywood Casino near Hershey and SugarHouse Casino in Philadelphia are now operating online casino games on websites and mobile applications under a 2017 Pennsylvania law that authorized an aggressive expansion of gambling .
+Parx Casino in suburban Philadelphia and Penn National's Hollywood Casino near Hershey are now operating online casino games on websites and mobile applications under a 2017 Pennsylvania law that authorized an aggressive expansion of gambling .

 The casinos expect to roll out poker at a later date.

-Note: This story has been corrected to show that two casinos, not three, have passed tests to begin operating online gambling 24 hours a day.